dotnet/AspNetCore.Docs/aspnetcore/blazor/call-web-api.md

 ## `HttpClient` and `HttpRequestMessage` with Fetch API request options

 [`HttpClient`](xref:fundamentals/http-requests) ([API documentation](xref:System.Net.Http.HttpClient)) and <xref:System.Net.Http.HttpRequestMessage> can be used to customize requests.
 For example, you can specify the HTTP method and request headers.
-The following component makes a `POST` request to a To Do List API endpoint on the server and shows the response body:
+The following component makes a `POST` request to a web API endpoint and shows the response body.

 `Pages/TodoRequest.razor`: